EQAR/deqar-docs/docs/institution_data.md

 Providing an identifier serves as proof of confirming the validity of the provider and aiding the users to find providers easily in other databases.
 The identifier can be used later to identify this provider in the report submission objects.

-> A local identifier could be provided for the providers .
-Local identifier are for use by your agency only, whereas other identifiers can be used also by others.
+> A local identifier may be provided for the providers.
+Local identifiers are for use by your agency only, whereas other identifiers can be used also by others.
 >
-> Other identifier may be provided for higher education institutions in OrgReg and must be provided for higher education institutions which are not in OrgReg and for all other providers.
+> Other identifiers may be provided for higher education institutions in OrgReg and must be provided for higher education institutions which are not in OrgReg and for all other providers.
 >
 > EQAR runs a background list of other trusted identifiers presented below.